 Comida y tierra is a Spanish immersion conversation organized by the Kingston Land Trust in collaboration with the Kingston YMCA Farm Project.
 We meet quarterly at hispanic restaurants in Kingston to eat a meal together and discuss local food and land initiatives.

-Participants identify their level of Spanish fluency and then are assigned to tables according to their level.
-We invite native Spanish speakers to sit at each table and act as a facilitator, providing language support and helping to guide the conversation with prompts that we provide.
-We ask that participants who benefit from this support donate to our program to help us compensate facilitators with a meal.
+Spanish Level: Participants identify their level of Spanish fluency and then are assigned to tables according to their level (beginner, intermediate, advanced).
+We invite native Spanish speakers to sit at each table to act as facilitators, providing language support and helping to guide the conversation with prompts that we provide.
+The entire event is facilitated only in Spanish (use of English is discouraged, as we are aiming to create an immersive environment).

 In between events, you can use our Comida y tierra Facebook page as forum to organize English or Spanish language meet-ups or exchanges, or post language resources for the community.